dmd-program/dmd-100/listening/the_steering_wheel.md

 # The Steering Wheel

-Communicating ideas through visual images can be difficult.
-Listen to this 99 Percent Invisible podcast episode called Ten Thousand Years, where designers attempt to warn future civilizations about the dangers of radioactive waste.
+Can designed objects strike more meaningful communication between people?Listen to this 99 Percent Invisible podcast episode called The Steering Wheel, where Paola Antonelli talks about object and communication design.

 [The Steering Wheel](http://99percentinvisible.org/episode/episode-37-the-steering-wheel/) ** (5:48 min)**